Writing Assessment and Placement Tests

 - CHEM 140 - Advanced General Chemistry Lecture and Lab

-The Department of Foreign Languages and Literatures offers courses in Chinese, French, German and Japanese, and majors in French, German studies and Asian studies, as well as minors in each of the four languages.
-The Department of Hispanic Studies also offers a major and a minor.
-Students who have studied French, German or Spanish must take a placement test before enrolling in a course in that language.
-After you have activated your Whitman account, you may access the online exam.
+Students who have studied French, German, Japanese or Spanish must take a placement test before enrolling in a course in that language.
 It is not necessary to take the placement test if you are beginning a foreign language you have not previously studied.

-Students interested in studying Chinese, Japanese or Classics (Greek or Latin) can review language requirements for these courses below.
+Students interested in studying Chinese or Classics (Greek or Latin) can review language requirements for these courses below.
 There is no separate evaluation.

 If you have questions or need assistance selecting the correct language course, contact: